 Speech-Language Pathology (M.S.)

 You will complete at least 53 credits of coursework in across the scope of practice of speech-language pathology, with courses in core content areas such as phonological disorders, dysphagia, aphasia, stuttering, and augmentative and alternative communication.
-Our program is full-time and degree requirements must be completed within two years of matriculation.
+Our program is full-time for 5 semesters, and degree requirements must be completed within two years of matriculation.
 If you decide to complete a thesis, this may require at least one semester of additional study and at least five additional credits to complete the degree (58 total).

 Your classroom study includes courses such as: